ariannedee/python-level-2/README.md

 - Go to **File** > **Settings**

 Once in Settings:
-- Go to **Project: python-level-2** > **Project Interpreter**
+1. Go to **Project: python-level-2** > **Project Interpreter**
-- Look for your Python version in the Project Interpreter dropdown
+1. Look for your Python version in the Project Interpreter dropdown
-- If it's not there, click **gear icon** > **Add...**
+1. If it's not there, click **gear icon** > **Add...**
-- In the new window, select **System Interpreter** on the left, and then look for the Python version in the dropdown
+1. In the new window, select **System Interpreter** on the left, and then look for the Python version in the dropdown
-- If it's not there, click the **...** button and navigate to your Python location
+1. If it's not there, click the **...** button and navigate to your Python location
+   - To find where Python is located, [look in these directories](docs/PATH_LOCATIONS.md)
    - You may have to search the internet for where Python gets installed by default on your operating system